-Legal fees of \$6,651 (2016 - \$5,107) relate to legal expenses in connection with legal advice and guidance for the operations of the Company and its compliance.
+Legal fees of \$28,838 (2017 - \$2,510) relate to legal expenses in connection with legal advice and guidance for the operations of the Company and its compliance.
+The legal fees increased because management looks for options and legal advice to expand their minerals properties and operations.

-Management fees of \$45,000 (2016 - \$45,000) consist of payments made to the CEO and CFO as discussed under the heading "Related Party Transactions".
+Management fees of \$15,000 (2017 - \$15,000) consist of payments made to the CEO and CFO as discussed under the heading "Related Party Transactions".

-Office and miscellaneous expenses of \$2,520 (2016 - \$4,288) related to expenses paid for administration and support.
-The expenses decreased over the same period in the previous year due to management's effort to conserve cash.
+Office and miscellaneous expenses of \$936 (2017 - \$823) related to expenses paid for administration and support.